jlingwall/Redfish_alpha_test/alpha_1c.md

 </p>

-<h2><a href="https://docs.google.com/forms/d/e/1FAIpQLScxn5hFpmlOWb6y5CiWEPIov477ESS55uvxoiVDVRbZLobNZA/viewform?usp=sf_link">Upload a picture of this location.
+<h2><a href="https://docs.google.com/forms/d/e/1FAIpQLScxn5hFpmlOWb6y5CiWEPIov477ESS55uvxoiVDVRbZLobNZA/viewform?usp=sf_link">Click here to upload a picture of this location.
 You do not need to travel there and take a picture, finding one online is sufficient.</a></h2>